Conjugacy of transitive SFTs minus periodic points: Definitions

-A subshift $X \subset A^\Z$ is \emph{transitive} if for all $u, v \sqsubset X$, there exists $w$ such that $uwv \sqsubset X$, and \emph{mixing} if for any $u,v$ such a word $w$ can be found of any large enough length.
+Subshifts form a category, with \emph{morphisms} the shift-commuting continuous functions.
+The \emph{automorphism group} of a subshift $X$, denoted $\Aut(X)$, is the group of its shift-commuting self-homeomorphisms under function composition.
+More generally, the \emph{endomorphism monoid} $\End(X)$ consists of the shift-commuting continuous self-maps.
 A \emph{topological conjugacy} between two subshifts is a shift-commuting homeomorphism between them.
-If $X \subset A^\Z$ is a subshift, then we can see the dynamical system $(X,\sigma^m)$ as a subshift by blocking consecutive $A$-words of length $m$ into a new product alphabet $A^m$ to get a subshift in $(A^m)^\Z$.
+Of course, when the domain is compact and the image is Hausdorff, it suffices to find a shift-commuting continuous bijection.
+If a property of dynamical systems is invariant under topological conjugacy, we say it is \emph{dynamical}.

-More generally a (non-compact) \emph{dynamical system} is a topological space with a $\Z$-action, and we use the same definition of topological conjugacy for such systems.
-Hochman's original problem deals with the systems $X' = \{x \in X \;|\; x \mbox{ is not periodic}\}$ where $X$ is a subshift, (the restriction of) $\sigma$ is of course well-defined and continuous on this set when we take the subspace topology for $X'$.
+More generally a (non-compact) \emph{dynamical system} is a topological space with a continuous $\Z$-action (or $\N$-action), and we use the same definitions of topological conjugacy, morphism, automorphism group and endomorphism monoid for such systems.
+Hochman's original problem deals with the systems $X' = \{x \in X \;|\; x \mbox{ is not periodic}\}$ where $X$ is a subshift.
+The restriction of $\sigma$ is of course well-defined and continuous on this set when we take the subspace topology for $X'$.